yjaenike/lineSearch/README.md

 This is a small terminal program, to search for regular expressions in a file.
 To use it type:

+  java SearchLines "regular_expression" < any_file.any_format

+  or more specific:

-  java SearchLines "pu.*c" < file.java
+  java SearchLines "*.java" < directory.txt